FREE ONLINE ED ASSESSMENT. Start Here

 Treating ED may also help reduce your risk of recurrent depression, anxiety and other mental health issues associated with ED and PE.

-Since sildenafil (the active ingredient in Viagra) became available to the public in 1998, the FDA has approved three other medications for ED:
+Since sildenafil (the active ingredient in Viagra) became available to the public in 1998, the FDA has approved three other oral medications for ED:

 • Tadalafil (the active ingredient in Cialis®)